pg-spot-ops/pg-spot-operator/README.md

 Below a list of cool features that could be added.
 Sponsoring the project is a good way to see some of them get done.

   * Hybrid-provisioning - fall back to regular non-spot VMs once downtime budget burned
-  * HA / multi-node setups
+  * HA setups via Patroni (currently only standalone replicas can be built using the `--primary-instance-name` flag)
   * GCP and Azure support
   * Volume extensions
   * Stop / sleep schedules for even more savings